This chapter discusses how you configure a session manager. Topics include:

 Use this option periodically to trim the

-xdm-errors
+xdm-errors file.

-For HP-UX 10.x systems, the error log is a temporary file /tmp/xdm-errors
+For HP-UX 10.x systems, the error log is a temporary file /tmp/xdm-errors,

 but you may still want to trim it periodically.